In this section

 This module provides in-depth knowledge of the controversial aspects of presbyopia surgery, focusing special attention on the drawbacks of each of the following techniques: thermokeratoplasty; excimer laser for presbyopia; clear lens extraction/MICS; aspheric and multifocal IOLs.

-This module reviews the most important and updated information about cataract surgery, including basic surgical techniques and the prevention and management of complications.
+This module reviews the most important and updated information about post-op complications of lens and laser refractive surgery.

 Cataract Refractive Surgery Research Project